-Candidates who meet the minimum Evidence Requirements will have their achievement graded as C - competent, or A - highly competent or B somewhere between A and C. The grade related criteria to be used to judge candidate performance for this Graded Unit is specified in the following table.
+Candidates who meet the Minimum Evidence Requirements will have their achievement graded as C - competent, or A - highly competent or B somewhere between A and C. The grade-related criteria to be used to judge candidate performance for this Graded Unit is specified in the following table.

-Grade-related criteria Grade A Grade C a seamless, coherent piece of work ich: Is a co-ordinated piece of work which: • has sufficient evidence for all three stages of the project produced to a high standard, and is quite clearly inter- related. has sufficient evidence for all thre stages of the project and is produ overall to an adequate standard. - • demonstrates an accurate and insightful interpretation of the project brief. demonstrates an acceptable interpretation of the project brief. ٠ is highly focused and relevant to the tasks associated with the project brief. • is focused and relevant to the tasl associated with the project brief. ĸs • is clear and well-structured throughout and the language used is of a uniformly high standard in terms of level, accuracy and technical content. is satisfactorily structured and the language used is adequate in terr level, accuracy and technical cont ns of • effectively consolidates and integrates the required knowledge and skills. consolidates and integrates know and skills but this may lack some continuity and consistency. ledge • demonstrates the candidate's ability to work autonomously with minimum support or revision. has required additional support ar revision during the project. nd
+Grade-related criteria Grade A Grade C Is a seamless, coherent piece of work which: Is a co-ordinated piece of work which: has sufficient evidence for all three stages of the project produced to a high standard, and is quite clearly inter- related has sufficient evidence for all three stages of the project and is produced overall to an adequate standard demonstrates an accurate and insightful interpretation of the project brief demonstrates an acceptable interpretation of the project brief is highly focused and relevant to the tasks associated with the project brief is focused and relevant to the tasks associated with the project brief is clear and well-structured throughout and the language used is of a uniformly high standard in terms of level, accuracy and technical content is satisfactorily structured and the language used is adequate in terms of level, accuracy and technical content effectively consolidates and integrates the required knowledge and skills consolidates and integrates knowledge and skills but this may lack some continuity and consistency demonstrates the candidate's ability to work autonomously with minimum support or revision demonstrates independent learning with minimum support and revision during project

 The project will be marked out of 100.
 Assessors will mark each stage of the project taking into account the criteria outlined in the table above.
-Candidates can only progress to the next stage if they have met the minimum Evidence Requirements of the previous stage.
+Candidates can only progress to the next stage if they have met the Minimum Evidence Requirements of the previous stage.
 At the end of each stage, there should be opportunities for remediation and re-assessment on that particular stage.